tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

     - If prospects are so phenomenal, then it will be a fine investment next year as well.
 Wait till the company has established a record.
   - v) Beware the Middleman – company sells large % of sales (20-50%) to a single customer.
 Short of order cancellation, that customer has enormous leverage in getting cuts and concessions that reduce profits.
   - vi) Beware the Stock with an Exciting Name – flashy name of a mediocre company attracts investors and gives them a false sense of security.

+- If you can’t predict future earnings, at least you can find out how a company plans to increase its earnings.
+Then you can check periodically to see if the plans are working out.

+- There are five basic ways a company can increase earnings: reduce cost; raise prices, expand into new markets; sell more of its products in the old markets or to old/existing customers; or revitalize, close, or otherwise dispose of a losing operation.

 - With every company, there is something to worry about, but the question is, which worries are valid and which are not?
 There’s no such thing as a worry-free investment.
 The trick is to separate the valid worries from the idle worries, and then check the worries against the facts.
 The very existence of doubt creates the conditions for a big gain in the stock once the fears are put to rest.
 - The trick is to put your fears to rest by doing the research & checking facts – before the competition does.
 The stocks Lynch bought are the very stocks that others overlooked.
 The stock market demands convictions, as surely as it victimizes the unconvinced.